fleetdm/fleet/docs/Using-Fleet/Permissions.md

 Users that are members of multiple teams can be assigned different roles for each team.
 For example, a user can be given access to the "Workstations" team and assigned the "Observer" role.
 This same user can be given access to the "Servers" team and assigned the "Maintainer" role.

-The following table depicts various permissions levels in a team.
+The following table depicts permissions levels in a team.

+All hosts, software, policies, etc. are exclusive to one team.

 | **Action**                                                   | Observer | Maintainer | Admin   |
 | ------------------------------------------------------------ | -------- | ---------- | ------- |